 Star Trek IV: The Voyage Home appears in an aspect ratio of approximately 2.35:1 on this Blu-ray Disc.
-Only minor issues affected this solid presentation.
+This became an up and down presentation.

-No signs of jagged edges or moiré effects appeared, and edge enhancement seemed to be absent.
-Source flaws also failed to materialize.
-I noticed one or two specks at most; the film remained clean.
+No signs of jagged edges or moiré effects appeared, but light edge haloes appeared at times.
+Source flaws failed to turn into an issue, as I noticed one or two specks at most, so the film usually remained clean.

 Sound quality seemed pretty good.
 Dialogue appeared largely natural and clear, although some slight edginess occasionally occurred.
 Effects also were realistic and distinct, with some nice punch at times.
 The audio that accompanied the probe seemed especially rich and strong, as bass response sounded loud and impressive but didn’t become loose or boomy.
 The score appeared quite bright and vivid, with positive depth as well.
 Despite the age of the mix, Star Trek IV managed to offer a satisfying audio experience.